 A MAN APART

-My first thought was that perhaps I was insane.
+My first thought was that perhaps I was nuts.
 Had I gone crazy?
 What was this foreign desolate feeling?
 AND, what in the hell am I?
 Like anyone that realizes they are wounded or in danger, I immediately thought of running for help from family.
 Only, they weren't my family anymore.
 They were strangers, and that sense of security and safety that comes from being “connected” and near the ones you love, was gone forever.
 It seemed as if everyone in the universe was completely blind, disconnected, and foreign.
 They were just robotic automatons going through life unconsciously responding to data and stimuli.

 Changing Colors Changing Tastes

-Another life changing event came in three's.
-I broke up with a woman I loved deeply.
-I had also hoped to be a guitarist, and an instrument builder.
+My next life changing event came in three's.1.
+Being dumped by a woman I loved deeply.
+2. I had also hoped to be a guitarist, and an instrument builder.
 Music was my passion.
 While building a guitar, my hand slipped into the tool I was using.
 BOOM!
-I looked down, saw missing fingers, and immediately thought, “wow, this is life changing.
-AND, "I am not these fingers...I am not this flesh ...am I?"
+I looked down, saw missing fingers, and immediately thought, “wow, this is life changing.'
 I knew things would never be the same after this moment.
-I wondered how I would play guitar?
-During a break from numerous surgeries to rebuild part of my hand with skin grafts, I drove home for a visit.
+How I would play guitar?
+3. During a break from numerous surgeries to rebuild part of my hand with skin grafts, I drove home for a visit.
 Upon opening the door I found my father lying motionless on the floor.
-He had passed away a week or two before.
-I went into function mode to deal with the practical aspects of the various jobs that needed to be done.
+He had passed away a week before.

+Being alone with this was difficult and frightening.
+Insanity, fear, panic, and separateness surrounded me 24/7.
 At that time, from a spiritual standpoint, I was somewhere between an Atheist and an Agnostic.
-Add a dash of cynicism and suspicion, and that was my “inner” location.
-I couldn't reach for God – how can you reach for something that doesn't exist?
+Add a dash of cynicism and that was my “inner” location.
+I couldn't reach for God – how can one reach for something that doesn't exist?
 And wouldn't reaching for God just be a way of fooling myself, or a sign of weakness? *Regardless of this, I tasted every “ism” and “anity” out there, and found no magic elixir, no born again experience.
 I didn't know it at the time, but I was being introduced to a process.
 A slow, one step at a time, interpersonal, spiritual, and evolutionary process.
-It was initiated by this "dark night of the soul."
+It was initiated by what St John of the Cross called the "dark night of the soul."

 Eventually I came to realize that there was beauty and order in the universe.
 Perhaps this is God?
 Reading about men and women giving of themselves and overcoming obstacles lifted me.
 It gave me hope.
 But, I could only embrace this process on an intellectual level - on a thinking level.
 I couldn't do it on a “feeling” level, because everything felt so bad, so colorless, so tasteless.
-But, I was going to slowly absorb this dignity, nobility, and order – I had no choice.
+But, I was going to slowly absorb this dignity, nobility, and order.
+I had no choice.
 I had to survive.

 About two weeks after starting the medication, I began to notice that something was a bit different.
 The weight of the “Black dog” was reduced.
 I started to find interest and validity in being human.
 I began to realize that what was happening to me had a name and a reason.
 It wasn’t some abstract bolt of insanity and suffering that would hit me for no reason, or because I was bad.
 It had shape and form.
 Therefore, I could deal with it concretely.
 (I could utilize methodology and design a road to health).
-Another thing it was ....my birth
+Another thing it was ....my birth.